Realtors must pay home sellers $1.8 billion for inflating commissions, jury finds

 "It cost two to three times as much to sell a house in the United States as it does in other industrialized countries," said the attorney, citing the practices outlined during the trial that compels the seller to pay brokerage commissions of up to 6%.

-Two other brokerages, Re/Max and Anywhere Real Estate, settled with the plaintiffs earlier in the year, paying a combined $138.5 million and agreeing to no longer require that agents belong to the NRA.
+Two other brokerages, Re/Max and Anywhere Real Estate, settled with the plaintiffs earlier in the year, paying a combined $138.5 million and agreeing to no longer require that agents belong to the NAR.

 HomeServices expressed disappointment with the ruling and vowed to appeal.